elixir-cloud-aai/cloud-components/README.md

 - For filing bug reports, feature requests or other code-related issues, please make use of the project's [issue tracker][issues].
-- For more general discussions or questions on usage, please use the organization's [discussion forum][forum].
-If the issue is related to this project, please indicate its name in your message body.
 - For private/personal issues, more involved communication, or if you would like to join our team as a regular contributor, you can either join our [chat board][badge-chat-url] or send an [email][email] to the community